St Peter's Residents' Association, Hammersmith, W6

 The predominant land use within the main body of the conservation area is residential development.
 Commercial uses are concentrated on the King Street frontage, including shops, offices, cafes and restaurants and a car showroom.
 There is also a primary school (over three sites), a Church and two Public Houses within the main body of the area which provide local nodes of activity.

 One can contrast this with businesses formerly incorporated in the local area, which have diminished over the years as a result of a combination of increased competition and modern living.

 However, the area has maintained the charm and appeal for many of its' residents that it has had for so many years.

 If you would like additional historical information on the area then please contact SPRA via the details shown on the 'Contact Us' page of this site.

 History in a book

-Jilly Paver has written a book, St Peter’s Estate: A History of St Peter’s Square and its neighbourhood.
-The book outlines the original development, growth and change of the area over the last 200 years.
+St Peter's Estate: A History of St Peter's Square and its neighbourhood by Jilly Paver.
+St Peter’s Square was an early development of town houses when Hammersmith was still a rural area The author has lived in the neighbourhood for over seventy years and this book outlines the original development, growth and change of the area over the last 200 years.
 It includes newly researched information, photographs, maps and anecdotal accounts from times past.
-Keith Whitehouse, Chair of the Fulham and Hammersmith Historical Society says This is a very detailed and fascinating book, a must not just for local residents but for those with a general interest in local history.
-The book costs £7.50 and can be ordered by emailing your contact details (email and phone number) to Jilly at: firstname.lastname@example.org
+Keith Whitehouse, Chair of the Fulham and Hammersmith Historical Society writes “this is a very detailed and fascinating book, a must, not just for local residents but for those with a general interest in local history.”
+The book costs £12 to collect or £14 to include postage and packing, and can be ordered by emailing your details to Jilly Paver .